Bringin’ Back the Barbershop: Success in Gender-Centric Business

 For the Fellas: Tips for Achieving the Manliest Possible Haircut

 What brought me here to begin with?
-I knew they did retro hairstyles, and did them well.
+I knew they did and retro hairstyles, and did them well.

 What did they call them?
 No idea.